pulumi/docs/reference/cd-gitlab-ci.md

 `only` and `except`.
 You may also consider using `only:changes`, however, note that there are some caveats to that.
 You can learn more [here](https://docs.gitlab.com/ee/ci/yaml/#only-changes).

-See [this](https://gitlab.com/gitlab-org/gitlab-ce/issues/23902) issue for community edition and [this](https://gitlab.com/gitlab-org/gitlab-ee/issues/7380) for enterprise edition to learn more.
+> See [this](https://gitlab.com/gitlab-org/gitlab-ce/issues/23902) issue for _community edition_ and
+[this](https://gitlab.com/gitlab-org/gitlab-ee/issues/7380) issue for _enterprise edition_ to learn more.

 ## Environment Variables
-To use Pulumi within Travis CI, there are a few environment variables you'll need to set for each build.
+To use Pulumi within GitLab CI, there are a few environment variables you'll need to set for each build.

 The first is `PULUMI_ACCESS_TOKEN`, which is required to authenticate with pulumi.com in order to